4.1 Concept of significant harm

 4.2 Definitions of child abuse and neglect

-Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent effects on the child's emotional development, and may involve:
+“The persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.

-- Conveying to children that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person;
+It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
+It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.

-- Imposing age or developmentally inappropriate expectations on children.
-These may include interactions that are beyond the child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction;
+It may feature age or developmentally inappropriate expectations being imposed on children.
+These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction

-- Serious bullying, causing children frequently to feel frightened or in danger, or the exploitation or corruption of children;
+It may involve seeing or hearing the ill-treatment of another.
+It may involve serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.

 Sexual abuse includes abuse of children through sexual exploitation.
 Penetrative sex where one of the partners is under the age of 16 is illegal, although prosecution of similar age, consenting partners is not usual.
-However, where a child is under the age of 13 it is classified as rape under s5 Sexual Offences Act 2003.
+A child is under the age of 13 is not legally able to consent to any sexual activity and therefore this would constitute rape under Section 5 of the Sexual Offences Act 2003.

 Neglect may occur during pregnancy as a result of maternal substance abuse.

-Once a child is born, neglect may involve a parent failing to:
+Once a child is born, neglect may involve a parent or carer failing to:

 - Provide adequate food, clothing and shelter (including exclusion from home or abandonment);